 Methods of Refacing Cabinets

-Refacing is a term used in cabinetry remodeling when new veneer (a thin layer of wood) is applied to the existing face frames of the cabinets.
-When refacing cabinets, new doors and drawer faces are installed in place of the old ones and in many cases new hardware, hinges and crown molding are added as well.
+Refacing is a term used in cabinetry remodeling when new wood is applied over the existing face frames of the cabinets.
+Also, new doors and drawer faces are installed in place of the old ones, and in many cases new hardware, hinges and crown molding are added as well.

 Refacing cabinets is a great affordable alternative to replacing your existing cabinets.
 You get all the benefits of an updated look at an affordable price.
-The average cost of a kitchen reface is less than half the cost of replacing your cabinets.
-If your existing cabinet framework is in working order, we can easily and cost effectively change out the doors, drawer fronts and add veneers to give your kitchen a custom look.
+The average cost of a kitchen reface can be less than half the cost of replacing your cabinets.
+If your existing cabinet framework is in working order, we can easily and cost effectively change out the doors, drawer fronts and incase your existing cabinet boxes with new quarter-inch wood to give your kitchen a custom look.

 Refacing is a lot quicker and a lot less mess than traditional remodeling.
 The average kitchen reface creates almost no mess during install and only takes a few days in your home.
 We do almost all the finishing and fabrication of wood at our shop locally.
 We then transport all the finished doors and veneer to your home for install.